A-Wheeto/Pinpoint-Webhook/README.md

 - **Why**: To protect sensitive information like API tokens.
 - **How**: Environment variables (`PINPOINT_API_KEY`, `HIBOB_BASE64_TOKEN`) are used and accessed securely within the function.
-- **Benefit**: Keeps secrets out of source code and version control, following best practices for cloud function security.
+- **Benefit**: Keeps secrets out of source code and version control.

 ### Standard Ruby Libraries Only

-- **Why**: To minimise cold start time and compatibility issues in the Lambda environment.
+- **Why**: To minimise start time and compatibility issues in the Lambda environment.
 - **How**: All functionality is built using standard Ruby libraries like `net/http`, `uri`, `json`, and `base64`.
 - **Benefit**: Ensures the code runs smoothly on AWS Lambda with no external dependencies.